Devel0pmentHero/Q/README.md

 # Q

+Q is a ... no, you may expect now some buzzwords like "small" and "lightweight", but no

 ## Installation

 Q is hosted on packagist.
 Simply call
 ``composer require devel0pmenthero/q``
 in a console or add ````

 ## Usage